 User Interaction: Apart from the standard ‘Back’ button which displays at the lower left of all of the screens, there is no further user interaction for this screen.

 The screen presents a pie chart showing what has used what percentage of the day’s energy usage.
-This allows users to target areas where they use more energy enabling them to make greater gains.
+This allows users to target areas where they use more energy enabling them to make greater energy savings.
 This also allows users to see why they are being given certain tips.
 Tips to turn off lights would be linked with users’ who leave lights on in rooms they are not using.

 Supporting Research: Two separate reports into energy conservation suggested that ‘smart’ monitoring such as is currently provided by several energy companies offers the most effective and most long-lasting motivation to cut energy usage (Darby, 2006; Allen and Janda, 2006).
-While the design team considered displaying usage at a specific time, the decision was taken to show what devices were using the energy along with a tip that could tie the usage to an opportunity to save on usage.
+While the design team considered displaying usage at a specific time compared with usage over some period, the decision was taken to show what devices were using the energy along with a tip that could tie the usage to an opportunity to save on usage.

 All values for energy are given in kWh.
 Bonino et al. (2012) found that expressing values in terms of monetary savings was ineffective.
 This was assumed to be due to the small daily cost from energy companies making it seem as if changes were having little effect.
 Whereas a drop in actual use of energy is far more salient.